 Approximately a third of cases go away themselves, so occasionally treatment is not required.
 However, usually treatment consists of a eyelid massage with the application of heat and specific wetwipes as well as proper lubrication of the eye's surface.

 In the event that it presents itself as a stye, you must use an antibiotic and anti-inflammatory ointment.
 Only in very exceptional cases is it necessary to take oral antibiotics.

-If persistent, cyst-like lesions give bother or are not aesthetically pleasant to the patient, then surgical removal will be required.
+In the case of persistent, cyst-like lesions that cause bother or are not aesthetically pleasant to the patient, surgical removal will be required.
 If they are found close to the lacrimal punctum or the palpebral border, a small corticosteroid injection is administered.

 Professionals who treat this pathology